Education, Employment and Training

 We know that we need to get you involved and engaged in some kind of purposeful activity as without it, when you are 18, the Job Centre will expect you participate on their many programmes to get you into work.

 We would prefer you to be prepared for this by taking all the support we can offer you.
+You are welcome to come to Connect Cafe for support with CV building and Job Searches.

 Remember if you choose not to participate in these programmes or expectations the Job Centre may choose to sanction you.
 This means you will be without some or all of your benefit.